-Example: – My mouth hurts! – It’s probably your wisdom teeth coming out!
+Example: – My mouth hurts! – It’s probably your wisdom teeth coming up!

-Have you ever wondered why we call the teeth in the at the backs of our mouths a wisdom teeth?
+Have you ever wondered why we call the teeth at the backs of our mouths wisdom teeth?

-The usual answer is that they’re thought to be called “wisdom teeth” because they appear so late—much later than the other teeth, at an age where people are supposed to be wiser than children – which is when all your other teeth grow.
+The usual answer is that they’re thought to be called “wisdom teeth” because they appear so late—much later than the other teeth, at an age in which people are supposed to be wiser than children – which is when all your other teeth grow.
 Easy isn’t it?